Charged With DWI/DUI in the OBX?

 We serve as counsel for individuals charged with DWI in many NC communities, including the Outer Banks, Elizabeth City, or in any community or rural area in northeastern North Carolina.
 Our firm stands ready to move into action for your defense.

-If You Had a DWI/DUI Arrest, Get Help Now.
-Contact Us Today
+If You Had a DWI/DUI Arrest in Elizabeth City, Contact Us Today

 Call us toll free and speak with a knowledgeable attorney about your case, or use our online form so we can review the facts in your case quickly and efficiently.
 We are ready to get to work for you, and our initial consultation is without charge, so you can learn what we can do for you without obligation.
 Don’t wait.
 Call today.